CallanHP/accs-cache-handler/README.md

 });
 ```

+## ACCS Requirements
+In order to use caching in ACCS, you need to have initialised a Caching Cluster and added a binding to your application.
+This process is documented [here](http://docs.oracle.com/en/cloud/paas/app-container-cloud/cache/typical-workflow-creating-and-using-caches.html).

+*Known Issue in version 17.1.3 of ACCS:* In 17.1.3, caching hostname resolution can fail if the application has been deployed with 'isClustered' unset, or set to false.
+It needs to be set to true in your manifest.json file.
+For more information on how to do this, check [here](http://docs.oracle.com/en/cloud/paas/app-container-cloud/dvcjv/creating-meta-data-files.html).

 ## Offline Testing

 Since the ACCS Caching APIs are only available from within the ACCS Container, it can become somewhat annoying to develop applications which rely upon caching behaviour, as you cannot test your code locally without stubbing all of the caching services.
 Rather than have everyone who utilises this library write their own stubs, a MockCache interface is bundled for local testing which provides all of the same interfaces, and simply stores cached objects locally (to the node instance, not the instance of the MockCache object).